middlesparrow/PokemonGo-MapValidator/README.md

 It's a NetBeans 8.1 project.

 # Download
-You can download de dist folder and run directly from the command line.
+You can download the dist folder and run directly from the command line.
 Example to see the help: java -jar PokemonGo-MapValidator.jar -h